cBournhonesque/lightyear/NOTES.md

   - Actually we could try this:
     - all components of Replication are shared between clients and server, they are also replicable.
-    - So when you transfer authority, you just replicate the Replicate components to the new owner.
+    - So when you transfer authority, you just replicate the Authority component to the new owner.
     - On the client if you add `ReplicationTarget`, `SyncTarget`, nothing happens, but those get replicated to the Server.
 The server then uses them for the replication behaviour.
 One big problem is ReplicationGroup?
 I guess we can just apply EntityMapping.
     - How do we avoid bidirectional replication?
 The component `Authority` specifies who is sending updates.
 You only send updates if you have authority.
 That means that the server and the client both have the `Replicate` bundle but only one of them is sending updates?
     - Case 1: server spawns an entity and has authority
       - the Replicate bundle is added, and is used to define how its replicated.
       - no need to replicate the Replicate bundle
+      - the Authority component is added, so
       - Case 3: it transfers authority to a client.
         -
     - Case 2: client spawns an entity and has authority, it wants to replicate to all other players